 Attackers can also chain higher severity attacks to this.
 Many applications expose session cookies to a wildcard domain (*.example.com), so any subdomain can access them.
 An attacker can take a forgotten subdomain, trick the user to visit it, and extract cookies (even those with secure flag).
 This can be seen as an advanced version of XSS.

-Preventing subdomain takeover starts with proper monitoring and analysis of the DNS records of your digital footprint.
+Preventing subdomain takeover starts with proper monitoring and analysis of the DNS records of your attack surface.
 An important step is to conduct subdomain enumeration as explained in the "The Art of Subdomain Enumeration".
-Building and maintaining visibility on your dynamic digital footprint including the changes to your DNS configuration is key to address this problem before it's too late.
+Building and maintaining visibility on your dynamic attack surface including the changes to your DNS configuration is key to address this problem before it's too late.

-If you have little or no visibility on your digital footprint and want confirmation if you are prone (or not) to subdomain takeover, check out our solutions at Sweepatic.com.
+If you have little or no visibility on your attack surface and want confirmation if you are prone (or not) to subdomain takeover, check out our solutions at sweepatic.com.

 Need our help or want to know more?
 We'd love to hear from you.
-Contact us on firstname.lastname@example.org for more information or subscribe to our newsletter.
+Contact us to request your personalized demo with one of our Sweepatic experts.

 Until next time!